 d) 10-20 kN/m3

 Explanation: X-ray shielding mortar is prepared using heavy rocks and suitable admixtures.
 It’s aheavy mortar with bulk density above 22 kN/m3.
 It is used in plastering coats to walls and ceiling of X-ray cabinets.

 10. Which of the below is added to make mortar fire proof?

 d) Aluminous cement

 Explanation: This mortar is prepared by adding one part of aluminous cement to 2 parts of powder of fire bricks.
 It can be used to line furnaces, ovens, fire places, etc.

 11. The setting speed of mortar can be increased using:

 Explanation: Lime (hydraulic lime) mortar sets on contact with water.
 It results in speedy work.
 It does not offer flexibility as in case of cement mortar.

 12. Which of the below mortar can settle under water?

-Explanation: Finely powdered Pozzolana when added to lime or cement mortar can rapidly set the mortar.
+Explanation: Finely powdered Pozzolana is added to lime or cement mortar can rapidly set the mortar.
 It can be used under water as it allows quick setting.